Students have many people who can support and guide them through this process. They include the following:

 A personal adviser must be an officer of the University affiliated with the Faculty of Arts and Sciences, such as a proctor or tutor, coach, teaching fellow, instructor, or faculty member.
 Undergraduate students and members of your family may not serve as personal advisers for these purposes, even if they are affiliated with the Faculty of Arts and Sciences.

 Every Harvard College student has an official representative on the Administrative Board who serves as a liaison with the College in any Board matter.
-Ordinarily, a student’s representative to the Board is his or her Resident Dean of Freshmen or Allston Burr Assistant Dean.
-If you believe that your Resident Dean of Freshmen and Allston Burr Assistant Dean is not the best person to assist you with the case, you may choose any other voting member of the Board (except for the Chair and the Secretary or Associate Secretary) as an alternate to serve as your Board Representative, in which case all communication will be through the alternate rather than your Dean.
+Ordinarily, a student’s representative to the Board is his or her Resident Dean of Freshmen or Allston Burr Resident Dean.
+If you believe that your Resident Dean of Freshmen and Allston Burr Resident Dean is not the best person to assist you with the case, you may choose any other voting member of the Board (except for the Chair and the Secretary or Associate Secretary) as an alternate to serve as your Board Representative, in which case all communication will be through the alternate rather than your Dean.
 To choose someone other than your Dean to be your Board Representative, contact the Secretary of the Board.

 Your Board Representative is an officer of the College and you should be open and honest when talking with him or her.
-The role of your Board Representative, whether your Resident Dean of Freshmen or Allston Burr Assistant Dean or Board alternate, is to represent you in the Board process.
+The role of your Board Representative, whether your Resident Dean of Freshmen or Allston Burr Resident Dean or Board alternate, is to represent you in the Board process.
 He or she will be present at all meetings and will make certain that you are kept informed throughout the process.
 Your Board Representative also will present to the Board a full summary of the facts of the case in which you are involved; he or she will not advocate for you but will make certain that your perspective is clearly presented.
 Though your Board Representative does not vote on your case, he or she does speak on your behalf and participates in deliberations about your case.